 Risk factors are genetic, socioeconomic, behavioral, and acquired characteristics, conditions, and circumstances that make future outcomes (e.g., premature death or disability) more likely.

 Problems are viewed as obstacles, challenges, or opportunities if and when they impact goal achievement.
+If unrelated to personal goals, they are documented and ignored.

-Priorities are goals of greatest importance.
+Priorities are goals of greatest importance to the individual.

 Survival: